yurrriq/rebar3_github_cache/README.md

 ~/.cache/rebar3/github/{{user}}/{{repo}}-{{tag}}-{{etag}}.tar.gz
 ```

-Where `etag` is the `ETag` reported by GitHub in the HTTP response for the
+Where `etag` is reported by GitHub in the HTTP response for the tarball.
-tarball.

 N.B.
-This is **not** an MD5 or SHA checksum of tarball itself.
+This is **not** an MD5 or SHA checksum of the tarball itself.

 ## License